How to Identify Quality Craftsmanship in Cue Stores

 The Heart of the Cue: The Shaft

 The shaft is where the magic happens—your direct connection to the cue ball.
-Its quality dictates your game’s feel and accuracy.
+Its quality has a major impact on feel and accuracy.

-- Wood Quality: Look for a fine, straight grain.
-The straighter and tighter the grain lines, the more stable and consistent the shaft will be over time, reducing warping.
-Avoid shafts with visible imperfections like knots or irregular grain patterns.
+• Wood quality: Look for fine, straight grain.
+The straighter and tighter the grain lines, the more stable and consistent the shaft will be over time, which reduces the risk of warping.
+Avoid shafts with visible imperfections such as knots or irregular grain patterns.

-- The Smoothness Test: Gently run your fingers down the shaft.
+• The smoothness test: Gently run your fingers down the shaft.
 It should feel incredibly smooth and seamless.
 Close your eyes and feel for any bumps, dips, or ridges.
-A well-made shaft will have a perfect, uniform taper.
+A well-made shaft will have a uniform taper from tip to joint.

-- The Roll Test: This is the ultimate test.
-Place the shaft on a perfectly flat surface, like a glass countertop in the store, and gently roll it.
+• The roll test: This is the ultimate check.
+Place the shaft on a perfectly flat surface—many stores have glass countertops—and gently roll it.
 Watch closely.
-A quality shaft will roll smoothly without any wobbling or ‘bouncing’.
-A wobble indicates a warp or an imperfection in the taper—a major red flag.
+A quality shaft will roll smoothly without wobbling or ‘bouncing’.
+Any wobble indicates a warp or an imperfection in the taper—a major red flag.

 The Foundation: Examining the Butt

-The butt provides the balance and weight, and it’s where artisanship truly shines.
+The butt affects balance and weight, and it’s where artisan detail often shines.

-- The Joint: This is the critical connection point between the shaft and butt.
-Whether it’s a radial, uni-loc, or 3/8×10 pin, the fit must be impeccable.
+• The joint: The joint connects shaft and butt.
+Whether it’s a radial, Uni-Loc, or 3/8×10 pin, the fit must be impeccable.
 Screw the cue together.
 It should thread on smoothly with consistent resistance and feel solid, with no ‘play’ or wiggle once fastened.
 A poorly machined joint will feel gritty and can negatively impact energy transfer.

-- Inlay and Points Work: On more decorative cues, examine the inlays (the decorative elements set into the wood) and the points (the coloured patterns at the cue’s forearm).
-On a premium cue, these will be perfectly sharp, flush with the wood, and without any gaps or visible glue lines.
-Run your thumbnail along the edge; you shouldn’t feel a transition between the inlay and the base wood.
+• Inlays and points work: On decorative cues, inspect the inlays (decorative elements set into the wood) and the points (the coloured patterns at the forearm).
+On a premium cue these will be perfectly sharp, flush with the surrounding wood, and free of gaps or visible glue lines.
+Run your thumbnail along the edge—there shouldn’t be a noticeable transition between the inlay and the base wood.

-- Finish and Wrap: The finish should be deep, clear, and flawless, without bubbles, cloudiness, or dust particles trapped in the lacquer.
-For wraps—whether Irish linen, leather, or cork—check that the stitching is tight and neat, and the weave is consistent with no gaps or loose threads.
+• Finish and wrap: The finish should be clear, deep, and flawless—without bubbles, cloudiness, or dust trapped in the lacquer.
+For wraps—Irish linen, leather, or cork—check that the stitching is tight and even, and the weave or texture is consistent with no loose threads.

 The Hands-On Assessment: It’s All About Feel